la2050/archive/_projects/2016/branding-while-broke-presents-brandnew-youth-a-brand-development-program-for-male-teens-of-color.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  BRANDNEW YOUth is a 6-week brand development program for male teens of color.
+  In response to high levels of consumer marketing towards this specific demographic, Brandnew Youth will empower students to develop a healthy and sustainable relationship with brands, by teaching them how to create their own personal brand.
+The program will be concentrated on students from low income, high consumer communities within South Central Los Angeles and will be limited to 10 participants per cycle.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline","Youth unemployment and underemployment"]